maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 As if nations like China, India, and Nigeria would willingly limit their growth, and settle for poor living conditions, all because of climate change?
 They wouldn't, and frankly, if we were in their shoes, we would feel exactly the same.
 Our ancestors lived incredibly poorly compared to how we live now, after all.

-But if they aren't in the shoes of third-world countries, the vast majority of people continue living as they have always done.
+But even if they aren't in the shoes of third-world countries, the vast majority of people continue living as they have always done.
 Prior to the pandemic, despite all the climate protests, the number of passengers [flying globally](https://web.archive.org/web/20240204141326/https://www.iea.org/data-and-statistics/charts/world-air-passenger-traffic-evolution-1980-2020) and [travelling on cruises](https://web.archive.org/web/20240301064523/https://cruisemarketwatch.com/growth/) only increased year after year.

 While some may vocally support Degrowth, it's only rarely reflected in their actions.
 Degrowth for thee, not for me.

-This also applies to governments, who have been attending COP conferences to discuss climate change solutions and virtue signal about their "initiatives" since 1995, while carbon emissions [have only been increasing](https://web.archive.org/web/20240223202841/https://ourworldindata.org/grapher/annual-co2-emissions-per-country?country=~OWID_WRL) since then.
+This also applies to governments, who have been attending COP conferences to discuss climate change solutions and virtue signal about their "initiatives" since 1995, while carbon emissions [have only been increasing](https://web.archive.org/web/20240503175507/https://ourworldindata.org/grapher/annual-co2-emissions-per-country?country=~OWID_WRL) since then.

+Interestingly, in the past ten years, they have [remained stable or very slightly decreased for the USA, a capitalistic country, whereas they have increased for China, a socialist country](https://web.archive.org/web/20240503180641/https://ourworldindata.org/grapher/annual-co2-emissions-per-country?time=2012..latest&country=USA~CHN).
+And [the USA didn't just outsource its carbon emissions to China](https://web.archive.org/web/20240503180805/https://www.noahpinion.blog/p/no-the-us-didnt-outsource-our-carbon), like it's commonly believed.
+This proves exactly my point: countries like China are not game theoretically incentivized to care about climate change.
+They are incentivized to grow as much as possible.
+We wouldn't behave any different if we were in their shoes, and you can protest as much as you like, China won't stop growing.

 ## Happiness is not a valid argument